Music -Honour Specialist

 You are awesome.
 Thanks for being so professional, supportive and resourceful but also being a human!
 It's nice not to feel so much pressure while learning. / / Thank you for your consistent support, encouragement, and feedback throughout the course.
 This was one of my most enjoyable AQ experiences, largely due to your guidance and flexible and understanding approach.
 You provided valuable insight and always shared your experienced perspective while allowing us to feel comfortable.

 I am so excited to be a part of York's Faculty of Education to share my love of learning with candidates!
 I am a Secondary School teacher of Mathematics and Chemistry in the Halton District School Board.
-Currently, I am the Acting Department Program Lead of my school's Science Department and an International Baccalaureate teacher at the school.
+Previously, I was the Acting Department Program Lead of my school's Science Department and an International Baccalaureate teacher at the school.
 This has increased my passion for working with staff on innovative assessment and program delivery strategies to improve student success!

 Testimonial from 2021-Classroom Teacher